-- (a) Find the x and y-nullclines for this system. - (b) Find all equilibrium points for this system. - (c) Sketch the phase plane for this system. - (d) If the initial populations are given by x(0) = 2.4 and y(0) = 0.3, what happens to the two populations as $t \to \infty$? - 2.
-For the following two systems of equations - Find the equilibrium points of the system. - Sketch the phase plane and direction field for each system using technology. - Briefly describe the behavior of typical solutions.
+- (a) Find the x and y-nullclines for this system. - (b) Find all equilibrium points for this system. - (c) Sketch the phase plane for this system. - (d) If the initial populations are given by x(0) = 2.4 and y(0) = 0.3, what happens to the two populations as $t \to \infty$?

+Plotting Phase Portraits.
+For the following two systems of equations

+- Find the equilibrium points of the system. - Sketch the phase plane and direction field for each system (technology will be helpful). - Briefly describe the behavior of typical solutions. - 2.